 So, what pain points exist in your experience?
 How do people feel at each moment of interaction with your bank?
 Carefully considering the customer perspective at each touchpoint, such as your website, app, and branch experience will help identify opportunities for improvement.

 Simplifying your website

 Your bank’s website is an important channel nowadays.
 It represents your brand and can be a powerful marketing tool.
 Current and potential customers alike will visit it to complete daily banking tasks or get more information on products.
 To simplify your website, information needs to be organized.
 White space and gradual reveals where viewers can choose to learn more will help manage cognitive overload.
+You must improve your website page speed.
 Intuitive, familiar, and consistent navigation will also make interactions easier, and the information architecture should reflect how users generally think.
 For example, emphasis in key areas and grouping information will help viewers find what they are looking for more quickly.
 Communicating solutions rather than a list of products can better connect to customer mindsets as well.
 Symbols and imagery can also reduce the amount of copy needed, and avoiding complicated language or jargon will give the website a less intimidating tone.
 Another important consideration is accessibility: font sizes, contrast, color, and functionality on lower internet speeds can help make your website experience simpler for everyone.

 Simplifying your app

 Your mobile app is the newest channel and is likely to be the least trusted.
 To build this trust, it is important to ensure that your app works smoothly.
 Errors and failures to load will decrease customer confidence in its ability to manage their money.
 Customers will generally use your app on-the-go for quick tasks, so simplicity and speed are key.
 Consider how information is presented across smaller device screens, and only a curated set of options and features should be available.